If you're the person who can relate to any of the points below, you will do great learning how to lose weight without counting calories.

 -Low calorie ice cream (Halo Top, Enlightened)

 Be smart with these treats.
-Eat enough to take the edge off, enjoy it, and try not to ruin all your progress during the day with your treat at night.
+Eat enough to take the edge off, enjoy it, and don't ruin all your progress during the day with your treat at night.

 We both know that it’s hard to cook every meal at home.